iov-one/docs/docs/transaction.md

 ## Communicating with Weave/bnsd
 ---
-In order to have required tools to communicate and send transactions to _weave/bnsd_ you have to follow these steps
+To have required tools to communicate and send transactions to _weave/bnsd_ you have to follow these steps

 ### 1 - Import _bnsd_ protobuf definitios
 - Download [spec/proto/cmd/bnsd/app/codec.proto](https://github.com/iov-one/weave/blob/v0.18.0/spec/proto/cmd/bnsd/app/codec.proto) under _spec_ folder on your project's root.